Learning About Veneers

 - The need to remove impacted teeth

 To ensure that clients get the most life out of their veneers, teeth and gums in the area must be healthy.
 If decay problems are too severe, a dentist could recommend other forms of cosmetic alterations.
-These include implants, crowns, bridges, or general whitening treatments.
+These include implants, ceramic crowns, bridges, or general whitening treatments.

 If pain happens after a person gets a veneer, it’s through sheer lack of care.
 Getting a veneer means adopting a brand new oral hygiene regimen.
 One must pay extra attention to cleaning the veneer, the surrounding teeth, and the gums.
 If oral infections happen because a person does not clean properly, it can be very difficult to take care of.
 Fighting oral problems around a new veneer can require some painful treatments.